New World Pictures: New World Pictures (1970–1987)

 New World initially made exploitation films such as The Student Nurses and other small-scale productions.
 Corman helped launch the filmmaking careers of Jonathan Demme (Caged Heat, Crazy Mama), Jonathan Kaplan (White Line Fever), Ron Howard (Grand Theft Auto), Paul Bartel (Death Race 2000) and Joe Dante (Piranha), all of whom made some of their early films as interns for the company.
 New World also released foreign films from acclaimed directors such as Ingmar Bergman (Cries and Whispers, Autumn Sonata), Federico Fellini (Amarcord) and Akira Kurosawa (Dersu Uzala).
-The distribution of such films was conceived by Corman in an effort to disassociate New World as an exhibitor of exploitation films.
+Corman conceived the distribution of such films to disassociate New World from being an exhibitor of exploitation films.
+New World would also acquire and re-edit foreign films for American audiences, such as 1973's Nihon Chinbotsu, released in 1975 as Tidal Wave during the height of the disaster film era.

 In 1983, Corman sold New World to Larry Kupin, Harry E. Sloan and Larry A. Thompson for $16.5 million; the three new owners decided to take the company public.
 Corman retained the film library, while New World acquired home video rights to the releases.
-In 1984, Robert Rehme – who formerly served as chief executive officer of Avco Embassy Pictures and Universal Pictures and had previously worked for New World as its vice president of sales in the 1970s – returned to the company as its new CEO.
-Later that year Thompson left the company to form his own firm.
-On February 21, 1984, New World Pictures added 3 new pictures in order to expect to produce a minimum of 14 releases per year, and has plans to start their own regional network.
+In 1984, Robert Rehme – who formerly served as CEO of Avco Embassy Pictures and Universal Pictures and had previously worked for New World as its VP of sales in the 1970s – returned to the company as its new CEO.
+Later that year, Thompson left the company to form his firm.
+On February 21, 1984, New World Pictures added 3 new pictures to produce a minimum of 14 releases per year, and had plans to start their regional network.

 In 1984, the company created three new divisions: New World International, which would handle distribution of New World's productions outside the United States; New World Television, a production unit focusing on television programs (the first television programs produced by the unit were the soap opera Santa Barbara and the made-for-TV movie Playing With Fire); and New World Video, which would handle home video distribution of films produced mainly by New World Pictures.
-It would eventually see success of its video division in its first few months of its operation.
+It would eventually see the success of its video division in its first few months of operation.

-In May 1986, New World acquired post-production facility Lions Gate Studios for $4.4 million.
-That November the company acquired the Marvel Entertainment Group (MEG), the corporate parent of Marvel Comics from the liquidated Cadence Industries.
+In 1986, New World acquired the post-production facility Lions Gate Studios for $4.4 million, as well as the Marvel Entertainment Group (MEG), the corporate parent of Marvel Comics from the liquidated Cadence Industries.